Bayesian Variable Selection with the Quasi-Posterior: Discussion

 \section{Discussion}

 { }

-This paper introduced the model quasi-posterior for Bayesian variable selection in generalized linear models without requiring full specification of the data-generating distribution.
-A key component of this approach is the quasi-marginal likelihood, which marginalises the regression parameters from a generalised Bayesian posterior using the negative quasi-log-likelihood loss function.
-We showed that the model quasi-posterior provides valid inference, in the sense that it exhibits the same asymptotic behaviour as the standard Bayesian model posterior under correct specification, while simulation studies and real-data applications demonstrated improved variable selection performance under model misspecification.
+This paper establishes the validity of the model quasi-posterior for Bayesian variable selection in generalized linear models without requiring full specification of the data-generating distribution.
+We proved that the model quasi-posterior provides valid inference, in the sense that it exhibits the same asymptotic behaviour as the standard Bayesian model posterior under a correctly specified full likelihood, while simulation studies and showed improved variable selection performance under model misspecification.
+This enables practitioners to quantify model uncertainty and perform variable selection using interpretable mean and variance structures relating $y$ to $x$, while avoiding the need to fully specify a likelihood function.

 To the best of our knowledge this represents the first instance of generalised Bayesian variable selection and suggests there may be a link between correct asymptotic coverage and calibrated variable selection.
 A limitation of this approach is its reliance on correct specification of the mean and variance functions.
 While this requirement is weaker than assuming a fully specified probability model, it may still be violated in practice.
 To address this, we provided diagnostic tools for assessing the adequacy of the mean and variance specifications.
 Further work will investigate whether generalised Bayesian updates with loss functions with different robustness properties can be calibrated for variable selection.